csae-coders-corner/What-to-do-when-you-have-many-fixed-effects/README.md

-# What to do when you have many fixed effects
+# What to Do When You Have Many Fixed Effects
 Using **regress** to estimate models with a large number of fixed effects runs into Stata memory problems.
 Plus, the regression takes a long time to execute.
 Here I outline an alternative that speeds up your regressions.

 Let’s say we want to regress average village consumption (y) on a set of village controls (x1 x2 x3), and include district fixed effects.
 This is easy to implement with 20 districts: